 As one of the four original cancer centers to receive comprehensive designation from the National Cancer Institute, Fox Chase Cancer Center has been at the forefront of cancer research for almost 90 years.
-We have world class programs in cancer biology, blood cell development and function, cancer epigenetics, molecular therapeutics as well as cancer prevention and control.
-Our singular focus on cancer, which couples discovery science with state of the art clinical care and population health, remains the foundation of our work.
+We have world class programs in blood cell development and function, cancer prevention and control, cancer signaling and epigenetics, as well as molecular therapeutics.
+Our singular focus on cancer, which couples discovery science with state-of-the-art clinical care and population health, remains the foundation of our work.

-Under the current leadership of President and CEO Dr. Richard Fisher, one of the world’s leading lymphoma specialists, Fox Chase Cancer Center’s research efforts have been focused on the areas that best leverage the institution’s enhanced strengths in scientific development: translational research, precision medicine, epigenetics, signaling reprograming, immunotherapy, hematologic malignancies, and cancer disparities.
+Under the current leadership of Cancer Center Director, Dr. Jonathan Chernoff, Fox Chase Cancer Center’s research efforts have been focused on the areas that best leverage the institution’s enhanced strengths in scientific development: translational research, precision medicine, epigenetics, signaling reprograming, immunotherapy, hematologic malignancies, and cancer disparities.

-Fox Chase Cancer Center recently expanded its scope by merging with Temple University Health System’s oncology research, treatment and prevention programs.
-Temple’s 54 faculty members bring considerable expertise in several critical areas including molecular biology, cancer prevention and control.
+Fox Chase Cancer Center expanded its scope by merging with Temple University Health System’s oncology research, treatment, and prevention programs in 2012.
+Temple’s 52 faculty members bring considerable expertise in several critical areas, including molecular biology, cancer prevention and control, blood cell development and function, and cancer signaling and epigenetics.
 The affiliation with Temple also enables collaboration with several key centers of excellence, including the Moulder Center for Drug Discovery Research.

 Fox Chase Cancer Center has a long and storied history of breakthrough research and a unique focus on cancer research and care.
 This long Fox Chase tradition – what some call the “Fox Chase Way” – lives on, as evidenced by the Center’s continued ability to recruit extraordinarily talented scientists and to provide these investigators with the environment they need to make fundamentally important discoveries.